Make your own Perfect Graham Cracker Crust for any pie filling. With only 3 ingredients it is simple to make and a homemade crust is always best!

 - Triple Berry Cheesecake Bites are little creamy morsels of heaven.
 Perfect for parties, the smaller size of these treats allow you to have a bite of each flavor.

-Perfect Graham Cracker Pie Crust
+Graham Cracker Pie Crust Recipe

 Instructions

-- Preheat oven to 375-degrees.
+- Preheat oven to 350-degrees and gather ingredients.

 - Place graham crackers in a gallon-sized Ziploc bag.
 Squeeze as much air out as you can and seal tightly.
-Using a rolling pin, smash the crackers and roll out until you have very fine crumbs.
+Using a rolling pin, crush the crackers and roll out until you have very fine crumbs.

 - In a medium-sized bowl, combine crumbs, sugar, and butter until all the crumbs are evenly moist.